-No: too garish; never mind the fact that it gave her a headache.
-What if one of her guests had epilepsy and was triggered by the sensation?
+No: too garish; and it was bound to give her a headache.
+What if one of her guests had epilepsy and the blinking fairy lights triggered a fit?
+It was a serious consideration; after all, a seizure had eventually led to her own mum’s passing.
 Too much risk.
 She slid the switch through the middle setting – off – and over to the left side, which put the fairy lights at a static ‘on’ setting.
 Perfect.
 She stood back and admired her handiwork with a smile.
-A bit of festive jazz would add seasonal cheer to her party, the first she would be hosting.
+A bit of festive colour would add seasonal cheer to her party, the first she had ever hosted.

-Before she left her house to get party supplies, Aisling switched off all the Christmas lights: tree in the living room, front window LED Santa, snowman and snowflake, nutcracker lights strung across the kitchen and lastly, the fairy lights running up the stairwell.
+Before she left the house to get party supplies, Aisling switched off all the Christmas lights: tree in the living room, front window LED Santa, snowman and snowflake, nutcracker lights strung across the kitchen and lastly, the fairy lights running up the stairwell.
 She pulled on her boots and coat and set off up the street to the main road to do some shopping.

 When Aisling returned half an hour later, she was laden with two canvas bags full of drinks – both alcoholic and non-alcoholic – as well as party treats.
 She had tried to buy as wide a range of food as the local convenience store would allow for: vegan canapēs; a selection of Christmas cheese nibbles; a gluten-free yuletide log and of course, the all-time party favourite food, cocktail sausages.
 She fumbled with the latch key to the door and squeezed into the narrow hallway sideways to allow room for the two bulky bags without squashing anything.